 If you want the flexibility to set up your camping hammock wherever you want, be sure to invest in longer straps.
 That way you have more options with your attachment points and can stretch to reach that perfect spot between those two generously spaced trees.

 When determining the desired strength of your camping hammock, you must take into consideration your own weight and the maximum weight capacity of your chosen backpacking hammock.

 Overloading your backpacking hammock can significantly reduce the product’s lifespan.
 Be sure to take note of its maximum weight capacity before inviting someone back for hammock snuggles.
 Make sure you use a two person hammock or a four person hammock for that! #hammockorgy

+Most jungle camping hammocks come with these multiple add-ons included.
 However jungle hammocks do come with a hefty price tag, so take into consideration the added costs of extras if you opt to purchase these accessories separately from your camping hammock.

-If you are planning on really embracing the hammock camping lifestyle, you will need to make sure you have the right gear… A mosquito net and rain fly are pretty essential, more on that in a moment…
+If you are planning on really embracing the hammock camping lifestyle, you will need to make sure you have the right gear.
+A mosquito net and rain fly are pretty essential, more on that in a moment…

 How to Camp with a Hammock